yakirifrah/fitness22-home-assignment/README.md

   3. Edit/Delete: Ability to edit and delete recipes.
   4. Search: Ability to search recipes by keyword in the title or ingredients.
   5. Sort: Ability to sort by the title.

+# To do
+- UI/UX enhancements
+- Save the data on DB.
+- Add cache mechanism on frontend layer and backed